akibledger/akibledger.github.io/README.md

 ### Advanced Features
 - Filter transactions by type, category, or search terms
-- Edit and delete existing entries
+- Edit and delete existing entries (with access key)
-- Export and import data as JSON files
+- Export and import data as JSON files (with access key)
 - Toast notifications for user feedback

 ## Getting Started